sparkflows/sparkflows-docs/docs/tutorials/languages/scala.rst

 Fire provides a Scala processer in which Scala code can be written.

-The Scala node does the following:
+The Scala node does the below:

   * Receives an input dataframe.
   * Passes the input dataframe to the Scala code as a variable called `inDF`.